 Photographing through objects can add depth and mystery to an image.
 Experiment with different materials and objects and see what happens.

-The soft blurry lines, when shooting through the leaves of a tree, will enhance a romantic theme.
+When shooting through the leaves of a tree, the soft blurry lines will enhance a romantic theme.
 Pieces of fabric, glass, crystal balls, windows, and even beverages can all lead to creative flair.

 Splashing Water Droplets